 When buying a used guitar, most people think of classifieds almost immediately.
 And while the only way to get anything used was to use classified at one time, this has changed.

 We still believe that purchasing from classified is still a great way to get gear, but only if you’re looking locally.

-Guitar Center sells both new and used instruments.
+Guitar Center sells both new and used gear.
 They have a wide range of instruments from different time periods.
-So if you are looking for something specific, they just might have what you’re looking for.
+So if you need for something specific, they just might have what you’re looking for.

 And the nice thing about buying used from Guitar Center is that they still honor their customer service policies.